Loading...

 Pause the video and then have a go.

-When you're ready, come back.
+When you are ready, come back.

-If we look we can see that two multiplied by three, multiplied by five is common to the numerator and the denominator, which left us with a factor of five as the numerator, and two multiplied by two multiplied by seven as the denominator.
+If we look, we can see that two multiplied by three, multiplied by five is common to the numerator and the denominator, which left us with a factor of five as the numerator and two multiplied by two multiplied by seven as the denominator and two multiplied by two multiplied by seven is 28.

 Well done.

-That wasn't new learning from today, so I just want you to concentrate on what our new learning for today was.
+So I just want you to concentrate on what our new learning for today was.

 So I've given you those written at the top.

-Write the numerator and denominator as a product of primes, take it out of exponent form, collect together the common factors at the beginning.
+So remember our process, write the numerator and denominator as a product of primes, take it out of exponent form, collect together the common factors at the beginning.

-Anything that's common to both, remember is equivalent to one.
+Anything that's common to both remember is equivalent to one.

 And then simplify what you are left with.